awsdocs/aws-iot-docs/developerguide/iotsitewise-rule-action.md

 `offsetInNanos`
 \(Optional\) A string that contains the nanosecond time offset from the time in seconds\.
 If your message payload doesn't have a timestamp, you can use [timestamp\(\)](iot-sql-functions.md#iot-function-timestamp), which returns the current time in milliseconds\.
 To calculate the nanosecond offset from that time, you can use the following substitution template: **$\{\(timestamp\(\) % 1E3\) \* 1E6\}**\.
 Supports substitution templates: Yes
-With respect to Unix epoch time, AWS IoT SiteWise accepts only entries that have a timestamp of up to 15 minutes in the past and up to 5 minutes in the future\.
+With respect to Unix epoch time, AWS IoT SiteWise accepts only entries that have a timestamp of up to 7 days in the past and up to 5 minutes in the future\.
 `quality`
 \(Optional\) A string that describes the quality of the value\.
 Valid values: `GOOD`, `BAD`, `UNCERTAIN`\.
 Supports substitution templates: Yes